Tom Selleck

 Thomas William Selleck (/ˈsɛlᵻk/; born January 29, 1945) is an American actor.
 His breakout role was playing private investigator Thomas Magnum in the television series Magnum, P.I.
 (1980–1988), for which he received five Emmy Award nominations for Outstanding Lead Actor in a Drama Series, winning in 1984.
-From 2010-24, he was NYC Police Commissioner Frank Reagan in Blue Bloods.
-From 2005-15, he was troubled small-town police chief Jesse Stone in nine television films based on the Robert B. Parker novels.
+From 2010 to 2024, he portrayed NYC Police Commissioner Frank Reagan in Blue Bloods.
+From 2005 to 2015, he portrayed Jesse Stone in nine television films based on the Robert B. Parker novels.

-In films, Selleck has played bachelor architect Peter Mitchell in Three Men and a Baby (1987) and its sequel Three Men and a Little Lady (1990).
+In films, Selleck played bachelor architect Peter Mitchell in Three Men and a Baby (1987) and its sequel Three Men and a Little Lady (1990).
 He has also appeared in more than 50 other film and television roles since Magnum, P.I., including the films Quigley Down Under, Mr. Baseball, and Lassiter.
-He appeared in recurring television roles as Monica Geller's love interest Dr. Richard Burke in Friends, as Lance White, the likeable and naive partner on The Rockford Files, and as casino owner A. J. Cooper on Las Vegas.
+He appeared in recurring television roles as Monica Geller's love interest Dr. Richard Burke in Friends, as Lance White, the naive private investigator on The Rockford Files, and as casino owner A. J. Cooper on Las Vegas.
 He also had a lead role in the television Western film The Sacketts, based on two of Louis L'Amour's books.

 Selleck was a spokesman for the National Rifle Association of America, an endorser in advertisements for National Review magazine, and co-founder of the Character Counts! organization.
 He also served as an infantryman in the California Army National Guard from 1967 to 1973, attaining the rank of sergeant.

 Early life and education

 Thomas William Selleck was born in Detroit, Michigan, on January 29, 1945, to housewife Martha Selleck and Robert Dean Selleck, who was a real estate developer.
 He has an elder brother Robert, a younger sister Martha, and a younger brother Daniel.

 Selleck is of mostly English descent, although he also has Irish and some German ancestry on his mother's side.
 Through a paternal line, Selleck is a direct descendant of English colonist David Selleck, who moved to Massachusetts from Somerset, England, in 1633.
 Through this line, Selleck is of the 11th generation of his family born in North America.

-Selleck's family moved to Sherman Oaks, California, in 1948.
-He graduated from Grant High School in 1962 with future Monkees drummer Micky Dolenz and enrolled at Los Angeles Valley College, living at home and saving money.
+Selleck's family moved to Los Angeles in 1948, and lived in Sherman Oaks.
+He graduated from Grant High School in 1962 with future Monkees singer and actor Micky Dolenz and enrolled at Los Angeles Valley College, living at home and saving money.
 Selleck, who stands 6 ft 4 in tall, transferred to the University of Southern California during his junior year to play for the USC Trojans men's basketball team.
 He also was a pitcher and designated hitter for the USC baseball team.
 He is a member of Sigma Chi fraternity and a member of the Trojan Knights.
 While he was majoring in business administration, a drama coach suggested Selleck try acting, and in his senior year, he dropped out of the university.
 Selleck then studied acting at the Beverly Hills Playhouse, under Milton Katselas.